ralphtandetzky/magnesia/README.md

 Contributions are highly welcome.
 To do so, please send me a pull request via github.
 It doesn't have to be perfect at first, but expect feedback and change requests before merges into the main repository.

+## Bug Reports and Feature Requests

+If you spot a bug, please report it [here](https://github.com/ralphtandetzky/magnesia/issues).
+If you would like a feature to be worked on with higher priority, please don't hesitate to let me know [here](https://github.com/ralphtandetzky/magnesia/issues).

 ## License

 Magnesia is distributed under the [MIT License](LICENSE.md).